Zoofiya/Zoofiya.github.io/_posts/2018-11-16-comment-and-open-graph.markdown

 comments: true
 ---
 ## Comments and Open graph

 #### How did you implement comments to blog posts?
 I chose to use Disqus and to create comment boxes I needed to do as following(there):
-1. First and foremost, I had to sign up for a Disqus account.
++ First and foremost, I had to sign up for a Disqus account.
 It's within your account all of the comments are being sent and managed by me.
 I could switch from one site to another that I have registered in my account.
 I then followed the guide on their site and selected jekyll as my platform.

-2. The installing process to jekyll is the next step.
-In my blog posts' front matters I had to add the key comments and set the value to true as following:
++ The installing process to jekyll is the next step.
+The first step in this process was to add a key to my blog posts' front matters where I want comment sections.
+I had to add the key *"comments"* and set the value to *"true"* as following:

 {% highlight python %}
 ---